AdaCore/git-hooks/README.md

   the commit email minus the "diff" part passed via the script's standard input.

+* **`hooks.force-precommit-checks`** [list]:

+   A list of regular expressions matching some reference names for which precommit checks should be applied to all new commits being pushed to the reference, even if those commits already existed in another reference.

+   The exception to this rule is when creating a new branch, in which case this option is ignored (for the avoidance of doubt, precommit checks will continue to be applied to commits which are new to the repository).

+   By default, precommit checks are only applied to commits which are entirely new to the repository.
+The rationale is that commits which are good for one branch are good for all branches.

+   This option allows projects to change that policy for the branches of their choice, and have the precommit checks always be performed against all new commits pushed to any of those branches, even for the commits which already exist in another reference.

 * **`hooks.from-domain`**:

   The domain name of the email address used in the 'From:' field for all